sushovan4/sushovan4.github.io/_research-projects/shape-reconstruction.md

 publications: ["fw17","fasy2018reconstruction"]
 people: [ "Sushovan Majhi","Carola Wenk", "Brittany Fasy", "Rafal Komendarczyk"]
 permalink: research/shape-construction
-description: "Road-map reconstruction from GPS trajectory data is a challenging problem in computational geometry.
-See <a href='//mapconstruction.org'>mapconstruction.org</a>"
 ---
 Application of algebraic topological methods in reconstruction of graph-like or filamentary structures claims the lion's share of my current research.
 These